semajthomasprimm/calculator-app/README.md

 ### Useful resources

-- [TailwindCSS Themeing Tutorial](https://www.youtube.com/watch?v=MAtaT8BZEAo) - This helped me with defining multiple themes using TailwindCSS and CSS variables.
+- [TailwindCSS Custom Themes Tutorial](https://www.youtube.com/watch?v=MAtaT8BZEAo) - This helped me with defining multiple themes using TailwindCSS and CSS variables.
 I really liked this pattern and will use it going forward.
 - [3 way toggle CodePen example](https://codepen.io/magnus16/pen/grzqMz) - This is a helpful vanilla JS approach to developing a 3-way toggle.
 I used it help model my ReactJS implementation.

 ## Author